Bombing of Narva in World War II: Background

-After the Baltic States was invaded and occupied by the Soviet Union in 1940, Nazi Germany launched their invasion of the Soviet Union and the territories it occupied in 1941.
+After the Baltic States were invaded and occupied by the Soviet Union in 1940, Nazi Germany launched their invasion of the Soviet Union and the territories it occupied in 1941.
 German forces captured Narva in August 1941, and the town remained in German occupation until 1944.
 After heavy fighting during the Battle of Narva, causing heavy casualties on both sides, Narva was recaptured by the Soviet forces in July 1944, after German troops withdrew from the area.

 Aerial bombings

 During the Summer War, German forces captured Narva in August 1941, and the city faced minor damage due to small scale aerial bombing raids by the Soviet Union.
 The city would remain facing small scale air raids by the Soviet Union until 1944, which would be known as the March Bombings (Estonian: Märtsipommitamine), which affected a number of Estonian cities.